-Drunk and drugged driving continues to be one of Maryland's most devastating highway safety problems.
-To combat this problem, Maryland uses a range of mutually supportive approaches, including strict laws, license sanctions, remediation programs, high-visibility law enforcement and public education and outreach.
+To combat Drunk and drugged driving, Maryland uses a range of mutually supportive countermeasures, including strict laws, license sanctions, remediation programs, high-visibility law enforcement and public education and outreach.

 Maryland's Ignition Interlock Program (IIP) is a key strategy in the state's fight against impaired driving.
 Research continues to find that ignition interlock devices, which require the driver to pass a breath test before starting a vehicle, are effective in reducing recidivism by impaired drivers and ignition interlock laws are associated with reductions in alcohol-involved fatal crashes1.